My unofficial guide to speeding up WordPress with SWIFT Performance cache plugin! (Updated Dec 12, 2019)

 The SWIFT Performance cache plugin was something I was really excited about because it made such a difference on my sites.
-I was previously cycling between 3 or 4 different cache plugins throughout various sites but can now replace almost all of them with just this one.
+I was previously cycling between 3 or 4 different cache plugins throughout various sites but can now replace almost all of them with just this one (my other favorite being LiteSpeed Cache).

 The only thing lacking was official documentation as many users still don’t understand what each option does or how to diagnose when problems arise.
 Since most of the official Swift team is busy developing their plugin, I decided to write my own community guide.